HVAC Schools in Long Island, NY – Degrees & Certifications

 Suffolk County Community College

-The heating, ventilation, air conditioning and refrigeration (HVAC/R) technology certificate is made up of 34 credit-hours and all credits earned in this certificate program can be applied towards the associate degree.
-The curriculum includes courses such as refrigeration and air conditioning systems, standard freshman composition, technical writing, computer applications for technology, technical mathematics I, interpersonal communication, heating systems, HVAC/R control systems, HVAC/R diagnostics and servicing, and electricity for HVAC/R.
+The heating, ventilation, air conditioning, and refrigeration (HVAC-R) technology certificate comprises 34 credits and all credits earned in this certificate program can be applied towards the associate degree.
+The curriculum includes courses such as refrigeration and air conditioning systems; standard freshman composition; technical writing; computer applications for technology; technical mathematics I; interpersonal communication; heating systems; HVAC-R control systems; HVAC-R diagnostics and servicing; and electricity for HVAC-R.

-The heating, ventilation, air conditioning and refrigeration (HVAC/R) technology associate degree consists of 64 credit-hours.
-It includes all courses from the certificate program with the addition of technical physics I, HVAC/R commercial systems, HVAC/R system design, and HVAC/R internship, among others.
+The heating, ventilation, air conditioning, and refrigeration (HVAC-R) technology associate degree consists of 64 to 66 credits.
+It includes all courses from the certificate program with the addition of technical physics I, HVAC-R commercial systems; HVAC-R system design, and HVAC-R internship, among others.

 • Location: Long Island, New York